Lutz Graf Schwerin von Krosigk: World War II

 From 1939, Krosigk's ministry was increasingly focused on persecuting Jews and stealing their belongings as well as illegally laundering money.

-In February 1945 von Krosigk stressed the importance of preserving Germany's remaining industrial capacities in a letter to Reich Minister for Weapons, Munitions, and Armaments Albert Speer.
+In February 1945 von Krosigk stressed the importance of preserving Germany's remaining industrial capacities in a letter to Reich Minister of Armaments and War Production Albert Speer.
 This was motivated by his mistaken belief that the Allied bombing campaign directed at Germany had the goal of destroying the country's industry so that it could not be captured by the Soviet Union, and that retaining industrial capacity would position Germany to re-establish friendly relations with the western Allies following the war.
 It is unclear whether this had any influence of Speer's actions to prevent the implementation of the "scorched earth" policy ordered by Hitler.

 In his final testament Hitler selected Krosigk to continue as finance minister after his death.
 He was to serve in a government headed by Goebbels as Chancellor (Reichskanzler).
 However, Goebbels himself committed suicide only a day later, on 1 May 1945.
 Reichspräsident Karl Dönitz then asked Schwerin von Krosigk to succeed him as Chancellor.
 He declined but accepted the position of "Leading Minister" the following day.
 In a broadcast to the German people on 2 May 1945, he became one of the first commentators to refer to an "Iron Curtain" across Europe, a phrase he had picked up from an article by Joseph Goebbels and which was later made famous by Winston Churchill.

 Rapidly advancing Allied forces limited the jurisdiction of the new German government to an area around Flensburg near the Danish border, where Dönitz's headquarters were located, along with Mürwik.
-Accordingly, this administration was referred to as the Flensburg government.
+Accordingly, this administration was referred to as the Flensburg Government.
 Dönitz and Schwerin von Krosigk attempted to negotiate an armistice with the Western allies while continuing to resist the Soviet Army.
-On 7 May 1945, Dönitz authorised the signature of the German Instrument of Surrender to the Allies, which took place in Rheims before General Dwight D. Eisenhower; Dönitz would later authorise the Wehrmacht to sign another instrument of surrender in Berlin, in a ceremony presided over by the Soviets.
+On 7 May 1945, Dönitz authorised the signature of the German Instrument of Surrender to the Allies, which took place in Reims before General Dwight D. Eisenhower; Dönitz would later authorise the Wehrmacht to sign another instrument of surrender in Berlin, in a ceremony presided over by the Soviets.
 On 23 May 1945, the Flensburg Government was dissolved by order of the Supreme Allied Commander, General Eisenhower, and its members arrested.

 Post-World War II

-Krosigk was put on trial at Nuremberg, along with other leading members of the Nazi government.
-At the conclusion of the Ministries Trial in 1949 he was found guilty of laundering property stolen from Nazi victims and financing the concentration camps, and sentenced to ten years imprisonment.
+Krosigk was put on trial at Nuremberg, along with other surviving leading members of the Nazi government.
+At the conclusion of the Ministries Trial in 1949 he was found guilty of laundering property stolen from Nazi victims and financing the concentration camps, and sentenced to ten years' imprisonment.
 His sentence was reviewed by the "Peck Panel".
 He was released during an amnesty in 1951.

 In later years, Schwerin von Krosigk wrote several books on economic policy and two versions of his memoirs.

 Schwerin von Krosigk died on 4 March 1977 in Essen, West Germany, at the age of 89.